 Unfortunately, that means that their pricing is on the higher end – while their website only mentions that Salsify has custom pricing depending on the business needs, platform reviewers often say that this is a costly solution and primarily for larger companies.

-• Categorize the files into folders
+3. Organize the data into folders

 Why you should choose WeCanFly Agency for Shopify PIM integration?